 Participants must 1) read the learning objectives and faculty disclosures; 2) study the educational activity; and 3) complete the posttest and evaluation form directly after the activity within a maximum of 60 days of participating in the activity.
 To answer the questions, click on your selected choice for each answer then proceed to the next question.
 Once completed, click on the Grade Exam button at the bottom of the page.
 Your posttest will automatically be graded.
 If you successfully complete the posttest (score of 70% or higher), your statement of participation will be made available immediately.
 Click on the View Statement of Participation link and print the statement for your records.
 If you receive a score lower than 70%, you will receive a message notifying you that you did not pass the posttest.
 You will have 2 opportunities to pass the posttest.
 To receive Credit, you must provide your date of birth and NABP number.
 All Credit information will be uploaded into CPE monitor within 30 days.

-To provide pharmacists with updated knowledge on the pathophysiology, epidemiology, and signs and symptoms of atopic dermatitis in pediatric patients, including the appropriate use of newly approved therapeutic agents and the management of this chronic disease leading to improved patient outcomes and a better quality of life.
+To provide pharmacists with updated knowledge on the pathophysiology, epidemiology, and signs and symptoms of moderate-to-severe atopic dermatitis in pediatric patients, including the appropriate use of newly approved therapeutic agents and the management of this chronic disease, leading to improved patient outcomes and a better quality of life.

 At the conclusion of the activity, the learner will be able to:

-- Describe the new AD therapies approved for pediatric patients and their role in controlling this chronic condition to improve treatment outcomes
+- Describe the new AD therapies approved for moderate to-severe disease for pediatric patients and their roles in controlling this chronic condition to improve treatment outcomes

 REQUIRED COMPUTER HARDWARE/SOFTWARE